JohanOhlin/divingintoazure/_posts/2019-07-05-develop-with-cosmosdb-in-docker.markdown

 title: "Develop with CosmosDB in Docker"
 date: 2019-07-05
 tags: asp.net-core .net-core cosmosdb docker
+description: "Micro services are increasingly more popular in new development project.
+In this post I'll show you how to connect to a CosmosDB emulator from your docker app."
 ---

 <p class="intro"><span class="dropcap">M</span>icro services are increasingly more popular in new development project.
 In this post I'll show you how to connect to a CosmosDB emulator from your docker app.</p>